EduardoTerres/Ad-Astra-C-videogame/README_EN.md

 Welcome to **Ad Astra**! 🌟

+**Disclaimer:**

+This game is only available in spanish, including story and explanations of the minigames.
+However, the minigames are very intuitive plus guessing the mechanics can also be a fun experience (you have infinite attempts!!).

 ## Introduction

 Immerse yourself in an epic adventure where your civilization is born on Earth and expands into space.
 According to an ancient intergalactic legend, there is a very special galaxy hidden in a remote corner of the universe... **They call it Ad Astra**.